6 Steps on How to Write a New Module in Orange HRM

 The admin should make changes in the check box class.
 Simply add these lines in ‘symfony\plugins\orangehrmAdminPlugin\modules\admin\templates\viewModulesSuccess.php’.

-Now delete cache and refresh your browser.
+Now delete the cache and refresh your browser.
 Click on Admin ->Configuration ->Modules.
 Your plugin will be shown there.